 New scoring method

-The previous version of NCLEX items were scored as either all correct or all incorrect.
-The new method accounts for questions that have multiple answers, giving it partial credit.
+The previous version of NCLEX items was scored as either all correct or all incorrect.
+The new method accounts for questions with multiple answers, awarding partial credit.

 Not new: Computer Adaptive Testing (CAT)

-The exam will still adjust question difficulty depending on how well the test taker performs.
-The goal of CAT is to use the shortest number of questions to assess the knowledge level.
+The exam will still adjust the difficulty of questions based on how well the test taker performs.
+The goal of CAT is to use the fewest possible questions to assess knowledge.
 The NCLEX can have between 85-150 questions.
 Someone can pass or fail after taking only 85 questions.
 It depends on how well they did when the question difficulty increased.

 Bottom line, don’t get discouraged or too excited based on the number of questions you were given.